-Man and van: A general courier service or “man with a van” is suitable for most basic deliveries, however they tend to only deliver medium to large items such as furniture and bicycles.
+Man and van: Probably the most popular type of courier, man and van service is suitable for most basic deliveries, however they tend to only deliver medium to large items such as furniture and bicycles.
 Things like books or DVDs only require a parcel service.

-Vehicle Transport: Buying second hand cars and bikes on eBay or other auction sites is becoming more popular.
+Vehicle Transport: Buying second hand cars and bikes online is becoming more popular.
 Getting a vehicle delivered will require a specialist haulier or trade plate driver, please see our individual vehicle transport pages for more info on types of vehicle couriers.

-Fragile items, jewellery and antiques: Transporting delicate items can be risky, which is why any courier you want to move breakable items should have experience transporting similar goods.
+Fragile items, jewellery and antiques: Transporting delicate items can be risky, therefore it is recommended to choose from couriers who have experience transporting fragile goods.

 Transporters will compete to give you the best offer; you can then compare different couriers based on their quote, feedback score and reviews they have received from other Shiply users.

-To get the best quotes for eBay deliveries it’s important to list your item with as many details as possible.
+To get the best quotes it’s important to list your item with as many details as possible.

 To import your eBay item to Shiply all you need to know is the auction ID– we’ll do the rest of the technical stuff.
 Your listing will have full addresses and we’ll even automatically insert pictures and descriptions from the eBay listing.